ttetrafon/practice/unreal engine/game.md

 - **_Running_**: The gameplay loop is running normally.
 - **_Paused_**: A game can be paused by using the `Set Game Paused` Blueprint.
 During the paused state the gameplay loop stops running.
+- The gameplay loop is divided into **event ticks**.
+  - How many event ticks (**framerate**) happen in the unit of time depends on how the game's performance is.
+  - The `Event Tick` blueprint outputs the *delta seconds*, which is the actual time that the previous tick took to complete.
+This can be used to normalise actions happening on the tick, as not all event ticks have the same duration.
+  - Event ticks can be enabled/disabled on specific actors with the use of `Set Actor Tick Enabled`.
+    - If used on the level blueprint, they control all actors???
+  - Custom event ticks can be created by using a `Custom Event` connected to a `Set Timer by Event` (with *looping = true*).
+    - The `Clear and Invalidate Timer by Handle` can be used to stop the custom tick.
+      - This can even be hooked to a `Delay` (`Set Timer by Event -> Delay -> Clear and Invalidate Timer by Handle`) to automatically stop it after a certain period of time.